-- Return sauté pan to heat and add onion, parship, celery, and fennel.
+- Return sauté pan to heat and add onion, parsnip, celery, and fennel.
 Season with salt and pepper.
 Cook, stirring frequently, until vegetables are browned, 5-7 minutes.

 - Add garlic, sage, parsley, and bay leaves, cook for 2-3 minutes, until fragrant.